Descriptions

 Courses:

 Prior to the commencement of Physical Training 2, students undergo a physical abilities test to gauge their progress from PCP-11PT Physical Training 1 and to set expectations for PCP-12PT.
 The test standards are the same as those used by industry for pre-employment hiring purposes.
-All students participate in 4 resistance training workouts per week.
+All students participate in 2 resistance training workouts and 2 cardioendurance workouts per week.

 Courses: